jilliangmeehan/summer-farah/_includes/bio.md

 Summer Farah is a Palestinian American poet, editor, and critic.
-She is currently the outreach coordinator for the [Radius of Arab American Writers](https://arabamericanwriters.org/) and co-writes the biweekly newsletter [Letters to Summer](https://letterstosummer.com).
+She is currently the outreach coordinator for the [Radius of Arab American Writers](https://arabamericanwriters.org/) and sends out the occasional essay at [evening conversations](https://eveningconversations.substack.com/)

+With Jillian Meehan, she co-writes the biweekly newsletter currently on hiatus, [Letters to Summer](https://letterstosummer.com).

 Summer is an associate editor at Catapult Books, acquiring in nonfiction.
 In 2021, she served as the poetry editor for the [FIYAH Lit Palestine Solidarity issue](https://www.fiyahlitmag.com/the-palestine-solidarity-issue/).
 She also edited the folio [ORIGINALITYISDEAD for Violet, Indigo, Blue, Etc.](https://violetindigoblueetc.com/originalityisdead/).
 She is a Winter 2022 Tin House Fellow and a 22-23 NBCC Emerging Critic Fellow.
 Her work has been published in or is forthcoming from Mizna, LitHub, The Rumpus, and other places.
 Check out her zine, "& I was so young when I behaved 25," poems inspired by Mitski, [here](https://ko-fi.com/summabis/shop).